-Yes, both Canadian and U.S. legislators and regulators have required that carriers adopt S/S call authentication solutions.
-However, Canada and US have different legislative timelines for implementation.
-Tier one carriers in the US have begun rolling out S/S capabilities and leading Canadian operators are testing S/S implementations.
+Yes, both American and Canadian legislators/regulators have required that carriers adopt S/S call authentication solutions.
+However, the U.S. and Canada have different legislative timelines for implementation.
+Tier one carriers in the U.S. have begun rolling out S/S capabilities, while leading Canadian operators are testing S/S implementations.

 Will Voxtelesys sign my calls with Attestation Level A?